WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/abbreviations.md

 Use English terms over Latin abbreviations such as *et al.*, *eg.*, *viz.*; use *and others*, *for example*, *namely* instead of these.

+Don't add an *s* in abbreviations of measurements to indicate plurality.
+For example, 50 mi or 10 mm.

 ## Articles

 The article (*a* or *an*) that goes along with an abbreviation depends on whether the term is pronounced like an acronym or an initialism.
 For example, *an* API, *an* IDE, *a* URL, *a* CMS are the articles that go with these terms.